DualAxles/DualAxles/pages/scooters/scooters.md

 <h3 id="great gas mileage">Great Gas Mileage</h3>

-One of the many great things about riding a scooter is the incredible gase mileage.
+One of the many great things about riding a scooter is the incredible gas mileage.
 Scooters will triumph over cars and motorcycles on MPG.

-A four stroke 50cc scooter is more than capable of conquering 100mpg and more.
-Even the two stroke scooters are easily getting over 80mpg.
+A four-stroke 50cc scooter is more than capable of conquering 100mpg and more.
+Even the two-stroke scooters are easily getting over 80mpg.
 Many 125cc scooters can also meet around 100mpg.
-If you happen to be looking for more power, all the way up 300cc you could still be getting well over 60mpg.
+If you happen to be looking for more power, all the way up to 300cc you could still be getting well over 60mpg.

 Scooters are kings for saving gas, not to mention money and helping the environment with that gas you are saving.
 If you care about any of these things, a scooter is a no-brainer decision.